Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 </ui:views>
 ```

-For the [primary object (aka aggregate root)](../../visual-studio/modeling/domain#sub-objects-and-aggregates), the generator will also add a [main menu](../../visual-studio/modeling/presentation#main-menu-links) for the search view to browse objects, and a main menu for the details view to create new objects.
-The *Search View Auto Run* parameter can be set to `True` to auto-run the search view from the main menu.
+For the [primary object (aka aggregate root)](../../visual-studio/modeling/domain#sub-objects-and-aggregates), the generator will also add a [`ui:main-link`](../../visual-studio/modeling/presentation#main-menu-links) main menu for the search view to browse objects, and a main menu for the details view to create new objects if you set the `ViewMenu` parameter.
+The `AutoRun` parameter on the `mod:Views/mod:SearchView` config can be set to `true` to auto-run the search view from the main menu.

 ### Dynamic Enumeration

 For objects that represent static data that is stored in the database, but can be cached on the client, it makes sense to add a `read enum` operation to allow the client to read and cache that static data.

-This is done by specifying the *Generate Read Enum* and/or *Generate Subobject Read Enum* generator parameters, which will add a `read enum` operation decorated with a dynamic enumeration specification that tells the Xomega Framework which output parameter is an internal Id, and which one should be used as a user-facing description.
+This is done by specifying the `Generate` and/or `GenerateForSubobjects` parameters on the  `mod:Operations/mod:ReadEnum` config, which will add a `read enum` operation decorated with a dynamic enumeration specification that tells the Xomega Framework which output parameter is an internal Id, and which one should be used as a user-facing description.

 :::warning
 If the generator cannot find a proper object field to use as the Id or a description, then it will just add those as output parameters, and you'll need to manually provide custom code in the services for those parameters, to return proper values.
 :::

-You can also set the *Make Key Type Enumerated* parameter to update the key type for the object, and link it to the new enumeration, which would provide a selection control for any field that is using that type, as illustrated below.
+You can also set the `MakeKeyTypeEnumerated` parameter to update the key type for the object, and link it to the new enumeration, which would provide a selection control for any field that is using that type, as illustrated below.

 ```xml
 <types>